Inchcape H1 2025 Earnings Call Transcript

 Director at Citi

+Good morning, Duncan.
+Good morning, Adrian.
 A couple from me, if I may.
-So firstly, on my math, if you are to grow full year PBT in line with what you've said guidance wise, you're basically going to need to deliver around €245,000,000 of second half PBT.
-So that's obviously up around €30,000,000 or just under 15%.
+Firstly, on my map, if you are to grow full year PBT in line with what you've said, guidance wise, you're basically going to need to deliver around GBP 245 million of second half PBT.
+That's obviously up around GBP 30 million or just under 15%.
 It would be really helpful if you could just run through what the key building blocks of that would be.
-Second question I had was around Europe, clearly margins very strong and unexpectedly strong, I would say.
+The second question I had was around Europe feeling margins very strong and unexpectedly strong.
+I would say in the previous year your margins were obviously underpinned by the unwinding order bank.
+My question here is whether there's anything that is unusually or unsustainably positive in that margin you've delivered in the first half this year, or whether actually your perception around the sustainable margin is slightly higher than you thought.

 Arthur Truslove